Discoveries deliver lifesaving results

 But Dr. Brenner had a different idea.

 “I thought it made sense to use it in brain cancer first,” he said.
 “The skull is a rigid structure” and the tissue inside is much less varied, he said, whereas in the neck and other parts of the head there are many different kinds of tissue and lots of moving parts.
-He worked with neurosurgeon John R. Floyd II, M.D., to apply the first treatment to Williams on March 10 at University Hospital, the teaching hospital of the UT Health Science Center San Antonio.
+He worked with neurosurgeon John R. Floyd II, M.D., to apply the first treatment to Williams on March 10 at University Hospital, the teaching hospital of UT Health San Antonio.